Skip to content

 Fidelity Checks

-Conduct regular fidelity checks to ensure that interventions are being implemented as they should be.
+Conduct regular fidelity checks to ensure that classroom ABA interventions are being implemented as they should be.
 Use fidelity checklists or observation tools to assess how well intervention protocols are being implemented.
 If necessary, provide targeted feedback and additional training to address any issues.

 Be Flexible